Dvan4/IBM-Data-Analyst-Professional-Certificate/README.md

 # IBM-Data-Analyst-Professional-Certificate

-## Extracting and Visualizing Stock Data
+## Extracting and Visualizing Stock Data using Python Library and Web Scraping.

-> Define a Function that Makes a Graph
+Define a Function that Makes a Graph<br/>
-> Question 1: Use yfinance to Extract Stock Data
+Question 1: Use yfinance to Extract Stock Data<br/>
-> Question 2: Use Webscraping to Extract Tesla Revenue Data
+Question 2: Use Webscraping to Extract Tesla Revenue Data<br/>
-> Question 3: Use yfinance to Extract Stock Data
+Question 3: Use yfinance to Extract Stock Data<br/>
-> Question 4: Use Webscraping to Extract GME Revenue Data
+Question 4: Use Webscraping to Extract GME Revenue Data<br/>
-> Question 5: Plot Tesla Stock Graph
+Question 5: Plot Tesla Stock Graph<br/>
-> Question 6: Plot GameStop Stock Graph
+Question 6: Plot GameStop Stock Graph<br/>